Wenchang Hainan, China Travel Guide

 Occur from July to October, with peak activity in August and September.
 These bring heavy rain, strong winds, and potential flooding.

-Occurs during heavy monsoon rains or typhoons, especially in low-lying areas.
+Occurs during heavy monsoon rains or typhoons, especially in low-areas at low elevation.

 Local weather forecasts and heed warnings from authorities.